Stand Up Against Workplace Bullying

 Emotional disengagement does not mean that a target changes or alters their work ethic or habits in any way.
 Rather, it focuses on taking a step back and de-investing oneself emotionally from the workplace aggression.
 The vulnerable worker makes a conscious decision to deflect the toxicity at work instead of internalizing it.
 They have a clear understanding that they are not the problem.

-I would like to talk about my own personal experience in this area in an effort to show you can in fact disengage emotionally and use care-conscious strategies to manage bully cultures.
+I would like to talk about my own personal experience in this area in an effort to show you can in fact disengage emotionally and use wellness-driven strategies to manage bully cultures.

 The environment I worked in was highly toxic and I was the frequent victim of workplace bullying by my boss.
 A common occurrence was for my boss to call me into his office and attack me about something that I supposedly did or did not do.
 On one of these occasions, after having been yelled at and insulted, I came back to my office feeling very disrespected and de-valued.
 I remember thinking that I was sick of this stuff and that I knew I was a great worker and did not deserve to be abused at work.
 At that very moment, I decided I was done allowing my boss to control my emotions and how I felt about myself.
 I was done with that and I made a conscious decision to react differently to how I was treated.
 I chose in a sense to take my power and control back.
 I decided that I would continue to do my job to the best of my ability, but I would stop putting myself into situations where others could affect how I felt.
 I made a choice to de-vest myself from my work and to reinvest in myself as a professional and a person.